 The sound of this memorable tune in such an inspirational setting is a moving experience.

-During the holidays, you’ll find the chapel’s annual Christmas market just steps from where Silent Night was originally performed.
-The Silent Night chapel has meaning to many people around the world, and has become almost a pilgrimage site.
+During the 2025 holiday season, you’ll find the chapel’s annual Christmas market just steps from where Silent Night was originally performed.
+It runs from November 21 through December 26.

 You’ll hear all languages among the shoppers looking for handmade ornaments, sweet gingerbread and other delicacies.